soverenio/docs/docs/administration/configuring-agent.md

       level: error
 ```

-(You need to create different config sections for dirrefent components — `digger` or `interceptor` or `detectionTool` — but the syntax is the same
+(You need to create different config sections for dirrefent components — `digger` or `interceptor` or `detectionTool` — but the syntax is the same.)

 We don't manage the log levels of Kafka or Prometheus.